friebe/building-blocks-presentation/slides.md

 9. Cleanup - delete merged feature branches

 <!--
 So now i talked so much that u forget the proceed.
-So here a short example or a summary -->
+So here is a short example a summary.
+-->

 ---